tm-pe2/meta/README.md

 ## How to contribute code

-Do not contribute to the main branch always create a new branch (optionally on a fork) and create a pull request This is called the GitHub flow.
+Do not contribute to the main branch always create a new branch (optionally on a fork) and create a pull request.
+This is called the GitHub flow.
 A more [complete guide can be found here](https://guides.github.com/introduction/flow/)

 ## Tools that will help you